Fili-git/Virtualiseringsteknik/README.md

 # Certificate Authority
 An internal Certificate Authority (CA) which manages and issues certifications for internal services.
-While a Webserver using HTTPS, sends Certificate Signing Request (CSR) and recieves a signed certificate (crt).
+Webserver(s) using HTTPS, sends Certificate Signing Request (CSR) and recieves a signed certificate (crt).

 ## Table of Contents